Vikhyat04/NetBanking-Application/README.md

 ## Contributions

-Vikhyat: Student who worked on the UI, API and backend
+Vikhyat Jagini: Student who worked on the UI, API and backend

 Bharat: Mentor who guided this whole project.
 Assisted to fix minute errors and helped teach the programming languages required for this extensive project.